 Role of communication aids

 The role of communication aids in education is to make learning real, practical and fun through seeing, hearing, discovering and doing.
-Communication aids which encourage audience to experience things for themselves through exploring, understanding and applying, make learning more meaningful, useful and adventurous.

 Advantages of aids: